 Three gifts of saying “I’m sorry…”

 Why is apologizing one of the simple things you can do to help your relationship?

 Apologizing reflects that you notice that impact, and that you care about the person you may have unintentionally hurt or disappointed.
 If the hurt you inflicted upon them is intentional?
-Then you have a problem in your relationship that is even deeper.
+Then you have a problem in your relationship that’s even deeper.

-2) Saying you are sorry avoids the cycle of fighting about who is right.
+2) You’re avoiding the cycle of fighting about who is right.

 If you fight about who is right all the time, the entire relationship can become adversarial – a battle zone with constant conflict.
 The person who ends being “wrong” feels defensive, and may fight harder next time, just so he or she can win the next battle.
 Both people end being lonely in their positions.

-You’re being vulnerable when you say you’re sorry.
+When you say you’re sorry, you’re choosing vulnerability.
 You’re admitting remorse or regret.
 You’re giving the person you love the message that they are more important than your own pride.
 And that is a powerful message to give, and to receive.

 It’s inevitable that you’re going to be disappointing from time to time, even if it’s not for some egregious behavior.
 Maybe you put off going to the grocery store, meaning peanut butter and jelly sandwiches are all there is for dinner.
 Maybe it’s because you’re too tired one Friday night to watch a movie together – a plan that you’d had all week.
 Maybe you forgot to pay the credit card bill on time so when your partner uses it, it’s declined.